szenadam/the_agile_samurai_notes/notes.md

   - OUT: the stuff that we aren't going to sweat.
   - UNRESOLVED: things we still need to make a decision about.
 - Meet your neighbors
-  - Map out who is in your porject community.
+  - Map out who is in your project community.
 Start building relationships with them.
   -  Get together with the team and brainstorm everyone you think you are going to need to interact with before your project can go live.